adamkola-git/Pandas-NumPy-Seaborn-Plotly-CheatSheet/README.md

 📄 Full Data Analysis Cheatsheet

-This repository contains a comprehensive HTML-based cheatsheet for data analysis in Python, designed as a quick reference for both beginners and experienced practitioners.
+This repository contains a comprehensive Jupyter cheatsheet for data analysis in Python, designed as a quick reference for both beginners and experienced practitioners.
 The document consolidates essential Pandas, NumPy, and data cleaning operations in a visually accessible and structured format.

 🧰 Features
 	•	Clean HTML layout for in-browser viewing.